Popular Democratic Party (Puerto Rico): Plebiscites on political status

 The opposition party, PNP, led two campaigns for Puerto Rican statehood in 1993 and 1998.
 Locally enacted plebiscites were held to consult the Puerto Rican people on the issue of future political status of the island in relation to the United States.
 In 1993 the PPD campaigned in favor of the status quo Commonwealth, while the PNP opposition campaigned for full statehood.
 Voters supported continuation of the Commonwealth option, which received 48% of the votes.

 In 1998, the PNP Governor Pedro Rosselló carried out a non-binding plebiscite on political status, in which voters were asked to choose from one of four political status options (statehood, free association, commonwealth, or independence) or a fifth one, "none of the above".
 The Popular Democratic Party led a campaign to boycott the plebiscite, calling on the electorate to vote for the "none of the above" option.
 The boycott was successful, as the "none of the above" choice garnered more votes than any of the other options.

 Among the four alternatives, the statehood option won the most votes.
 Rosselló argued before the US Congress that statehood had won the plebiscite.
 He considered votes for the "none of the above" option to be invalid.

 2000s

 In 2000, Sila María Calderón regained the governor's seat for the PPD, defeating PNP's candidate Carlos Ignacio Pesquera, and Puerto Rican Independence Party (PIP) candidate Ruben Berrios.

 After Calderón announced that she would not be running for governor in 2004, Aníbal Acevedo Vilá emerged as the new candidate.
 He was the current Resident Commissioner and a former PPD president.
 Acevedo Vilá was victorious in the 2004 elections against a former governor, Pedro Rosselló.
 He was the fifth governor from the Popular Democratic Party.

 On March 27, 2008 governor Acevedo Vila had been indicted with 24 federal counts ranging from conspiracy to wire fraud relating to the governor's campaign finances when he was acting as Resident Commissioner of Puerto Rico in the US Congress.
 However, 15 of these charges were quickly dismissed on revision by the judge.
 On March 20, 2009, a federal grand jury decided there was not sufficient basis to try Acevedo Vila on the remaining charges and he was released.

-In November 2008 Acevedo Vilá ran for re-election against the PNP gubernatorial candidate, Luis Fortuño, but was defeated.
+In November 2008, Azcevedo Vilá ran for re-election against the PNP gubernatorial candidate, Luis Fortuño, but was defeated.
 The PPD selected Héctor Ferrer Ríos as the next president of the party.